historical-theology/stthomas/return-to-god/syllabus.md

 You *must* be able to do live video conferencing, as well as self-recordings, for this class.
 You do *not* need to purchase any special, high-end equipment, but all of your audio and video (both live and recorded) *must* be clear.
-A smart phone generally will *not* work for our purposes (save, perhaps, the most expensive models).
+A smart phone generally will *not* work for our purposes (save, perhaps, one of the most expensive models).
-A tablet *might* work, but a proper computer with a desktop operating system will be best.
+A tablet *might* work, but a proper computer with a desktop operating system (GNU/Linux, MacOS, Windows, etc.) will be best.
-You *may* (of course) use the equipment that is included in the cost of your tuition in the University's library.
+You *may* (of course) use the equipment that is included in your tuition in the Doherty Library (and elsewhere on campus).

 ## Contact
 * Email: TBD